-Britely Property and Northrop met with the Department of Planning on 19 December 2017 to review the proposed methodology to calculate state infrastructure contributions.
-The Department is in general agreement with the approach outlined in this IIDP, and has checked the updated PRUTS Infrastructure Schedule which form the basis of this IIDP.
+Britely Property and Northrop previously met with the Department of Planning to review the proposed methodology to calculate state infrastructure contributions.
+The Department is in general agreement with the approach outlined in this IIDP, and has checked the updated PRCUTS Infrastructure Schedule which form the basis of this IIDP.
 All costs were advised as being reasonable with the exception of finalising precinct transport expenses.
 We understand from the Department that Precinct Transport infrastructure will be concluded following a precinct transport study.